A Peer-led Weekend of Self-Discovery, Healing, and Growth

 About the Participants

-Typically, participants in Brothers Road weekend intensives range in age from 21 to 70s, but most are in their 20s to 40s.
-The average age is about 35.
+Typically, participants in Brothers Road weekend intensives range in age from 21 to 70s, but most are in their 30s to 50s.

-The maximum number of participants per event is 24 to 32.
-The average is about 22 participants.
+The maximum number of participants per event is 24.
+The average is about 20 participants.

 Participants in our weekend intensives may be single, partnered, married, divorced, or widowed.
 Most (but not all) attendees are religious.
 Most are Christians (of every denominational variety), Jews, and Muslims.
 Some are non-religious or agnostic.